Underpriced rent of a dwelling: increase on renewal of lease

 The rent increase applies to the renewed contract.

-However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annual to the renewed contract and at subsequent renewals.
+However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annually to the renewed contract and on subsequent renewals.

-If the disagreement persists despite the intervention of the CDC, the protection litigation judge the court on which the dwelling depends must be seized.
-We have to do this before lease term.
+If the disagreement persists despite CDC intervention, the protection litigation judge the court on which the dwelling is to be seized.
+It has to be done before the term of the lease.

 Répondez aux questions successives et les réponses s’afficheront automatiquement